 It is important to safely dispose of fireworks.
 Improper disposal of fireworks can cause fires in waste collection vehicles and at facilities.
 Never put used or unused fireworks in the Blue Bin (recycling).

 To dispose of used or unused fireworks, completely submerge the fireworks in water and soak them overnight.
-Wrap the soaked fireworks in a plastic bag to keep them from drying out, and dispose of them in your Garbage Bin.
+Dispose of them in your Garbage Bin.

 Dispose of used or unused fireworks in small quantities in your Garbage Bin – up to 10 items at a time.
 Additional quantities of fireworks should be placed in the Garbage Bin over separate garbage collection dates.